OtleyMakerSpace/oms-display/README.md

 Displays a slide show of images during the day.
 Blanks the screen at night.

-Image file names are currently hard-coded, 5 images, but easy to add/remove images.
+Image file names are currently hard-coded, 5 images, and requires modifying the Python code to change.

+The Raspberry Pi reboots at midnight.

 ---

 Hostname: `display-pi`

 GitHub repository: https://github.com/DavidFrankland/oms-display

-Document:
-- how to connect
-- how to edit the image list

 ## Startup